Principal Research Interest(s): Early Modern Britain, Early Modern Europe

 Recent Awards and Honors

-- Professor Sowerby’s work has been supported by fellowships from the Huntington Library, the Library of Congress, the National Endowment for the Humanities, the Folger Shakespeare Library, and the John Carter Brown Library.
+- Professor Sowerby’s work has been supported by fellowships from the Huntington Library, the Library of Congress, the National Endowment for the Humanities, the Folger Shakespeare Library, the John Carter Brown Library, and Churchill College, Cambridge.